 - Vertical rotational torque—6 foot/lbs. (meaning it can lift a 6 lb. weight when suspended 12″ away from the center of the rotary table)

-The rotary tables can hold more weight when they are not under a continual load.
+The rotary tables can hold more weight when they are not under a continuous load.
 Click on the Video tab above to see examples of different weights and uses for our rotary tables.

 The table T-slots are identical to those used on the Sherline mill and lathe, making the vast line of Sherline tooling available for use with this product.
 Two hold-down clamps and T-nuts are provided with the table.
 Also included is an adapter that allows Sherline’s 3- and 4-jaw chucks to be screwed directly to the rotary table.
 An optional right-angle attachment is available (P/N 3701) to mount the table in the vertical position to further increase its versatility.
 With the table mounted vertically, an optional adjustable right-angle tailstock (P/N 3702) can be mounted to the mill table.
 It is used to support and stabilize the other end of long work held in a chuck or otherwise attached to the rotary table.

 The rotary table has a unique table locking mechanism that is positive and does not move the table as it is locked.
 To maintain accuracy and frictionless movements, ball bearings are used.
 Worm gears are factory greased, and the drives sealed to keep out chips and dirt.
 An oiler is easily accessible to facilitate lubrication of the table.
 The appearance is instrument quality with a black oxide base, precision ground finishes, and laser engraved markings.

 As with all Sherline tools, the illustrated instructions are very useful.
 The 8-page manual covers the basics of rotary table use and takes the user through a typical project.

 Any machinist desiring to take his capabilities to the ultimate levels should consider purchasing and learning to use a rotary table.
 The Sherline rotary table is an extremely precise and well-built piece of equipment that is sized to fit with our product line.
 It can also be useful on larger equipment when its compact size is called for.